High Performance CMPower Marine Solar Panel Specifications Summary

 How much solar power do you need on your boat?

 Check out our seminar slides titled Selecting the Proper Solar System and our tutorial titled A Cruiser's Guide to Selecting and Sizing a Solar Charging System under our SUPPORT section.
-Working with Ed Foster our PV engineer, we have developed several worksheets to assist you in analyzing your on board power generation and consumption and estimating your solar power requirement.
+Working with our PV engineering team, we have developed several worksheets to assist you in analyzing your on board power generation and consumption and estimating your solar power requirement.
 Print out our Solar Power Calculation Worksheet and use it as a guide to calculate your power generation requirement.
 Several other worksheets can be downloaded in our Manuals and Info section.

 Easy to Assemble Marine Solar System Kits